 Research funding – key figures

-Funding approved in 2021
+Funding approved in 2022

-Ongoing projects 2021
+Ongoing projects 2022

 Insight into our activities

 Research and its context are constantly evolving.
 In line with its strategy, the SNSF wants to anticipate and shape these changes together with its partners in the education, research and innovation sector.
-Therefore, in addition to evaluating research proposals and financing projects, we again undertook a whole host of other tasks in 2021.
+Therefore, in addition to evaluating research proposals and financing projects, we again undertook a whole host of other tasks in 2022.
 We have contributed ideas to promote diversity in research, strengthened our national and international networks and made research more visible in the public domain.
 Here we present a selection of activities carried out over the year.

 As the SNSF's governing body, the Foundation Council ensures that the SNSF stays on mission.
 It supervises the activities of the bodies of the SNSF.
 Based on a recommendation from the National Research Council, it endorses the main pillars of the SNSF's funding policy and, in particular, the multi-year programme.
 The Foundation Council is responsible for approving the financial statement and the annual report.